Skip to content

 Five things that usually make the first two months easier

 1. Eat less per meal than feels emotionally normal.
-This is the single biggest adjustment most people miss.
+This is the single biggest adjustment most people miss, and the one that fixes the most misery.

 2. Keep higher-fat meals small during dose increases.
-Wegovy plus a huge burger-and-fries night is a predictable setup for regret.
+Wegovy plus a big burger-and-fries night is a predictable setup for regret.

 3. Sip fluids all day instead of trying to catch up at night.
-Dehydration sneaks up fast when food intake is down.
+Dehydration sneaks up fast once food intake drops.

-4. Put injection day where the next day can be lighter if needed.
-Many people prefer an evening shot before a less demanding morning.
+4. Put injection day where the next day can be lighter if you need it to be.
+A lot of people land on an evening shot before a low-stakes morning.

-5. Ask your prescriber about slower titration if symptoms are disrupting hydration, sleep, or work.
-"Push through it" is not the only option.
+5. Ask your prescriber about slower titration if symptoms are wrecking your hydration, sleep, or work.
+"Push through it" is not the only plan on the table.

 Red flags that are not normal Wegovy side effects